Did you know ?

 The most common multiple used in the valuation of stocks is the P/Earnings NTM multiple (Price to Earnings).
 P/E relates the current share price with the market expectations in terms of Earnings Per Share.
 This multiple is used to compare a company's market value with its earnings.
 A company with a high P/Earnings NTM is considered to be overvalued; a company with a low P/Earnings NTM is considered to be undervalued.

-The P/Earnings NTM ratio of Capcom Co., Ltd. is higher than the average of its sector (Software): 25.77.
-The company valuation of Capcom Co., Ltd. according to these metrics is above the market valuation of its sector.
+The P/Earnings NTM ratio of Capcom Co., Ltd. is significantly higher than the average of its sector (Software): 18.48.
+The company valuation of Capcom Co., Ltd. according to these metrics is way above the market valuation of its sector.

-The P/Earnings NTM ratio of Capcom Co., Ltd. is significantly higher than its historical 5-year average: 18.9.
-The (current) company valuation of Capcom Co., Ltd. is therefore way above its valuation average over the last five years.
+The P/Earnings NTM ratio of Capcom Co., Ltd. is slightly higher than its historical 5-year average: 22.0.
+The (current) company valuation of Capcom Co., Ltd. is therefore consistent with its valuation average over the last five years.

 Many methods can be used to value a company.
 In reality, business valuation is often a combination of these different approaches.
 One of the most widely used quantitative methods is the market multiples method.
 The market valuation is utilized generally as a primary market input, to provide an objective starting point for the valuation.
 Put simply, this method multiplies the sales or profits of a business by an industry averaged multiplier to calculate the Market Value of the business.